Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How can I tell if a lender in Vancouver is legit?
+How can I tell if a payday lender in Vancouver is legit?

 The easiest way to make sure a lender is legit is to check their credentials with Consumer Protection BC.
 Look for the following signs to make sure you’re working with a reputable business.

 - The lender displays a British Columbia licence number.
-Make sure that the business you’re aiming to use displays it’s license number on-location.
-You can contact Consumer Protection BC at 1-888-564-9963 to make sure the license is legit.
+Make sure that the business you’re aiming to use displays it’s license number.
+You can contact Consumer Protection & Assistance at 1-888-564-9963 to make sure the license is legit.

 - The lender displays fees.
-Payday lenders are required to prominently display the rates and fees they charge at their physical location as well as online and in your contract.
+Payday lenders are required to prominently display rates and fees at physical branches, online and in borrowers’ contracts.

 - It doesn’t allow rollovers or multiple loans.
 You aren’t allowed to take out more than one loan at a time or roll your loan over to pay for a previous loan.